Basel85/Chat-app-Using-firebase-flutter/README.md

 ## Used Firebase Services
  - Authentication: For user sign-in and sign-up.
  - Storage: For storing the user profile image.
- - Firestore: For storing messages among users.
+ - Firestore: For storing messages between users.

 ## Screenshots